 Location, location, location

 When water temperatures get into the low 30s, a steelhead's metabolism is almost catatonic.
 They'll seek places in the river where they'll get relief from the current.
 That's where reading water is invaluable.
 When I fish during cold periods, I look for the slowest flowing parts of a river.
-Places I'll fish will be the lower sections close to the lake.
+Places I'll fish will be the lower sections close to the lake if ice isn't an issue.
 Here the rivers tend to be wider, more flat, and a little deeper.
-Any structure at the bottom suck as rocks and lumber will be utilized by fish to conserve energy.
-Other places will be wide bends and the tail end of pools.
+Any structure at the bottom such as rocks and lumber will be utilized by fish to conserve energy.
+Other places will be the wide bends and the tail end of pools.
 On bends, fish will hang off the main current, so watch the speed of the bubble line.
 At the tail end of pools, fish prefer to be there as the current is deflected up and away.
 Other areas to target include along shale ledges and drop off in pools that are not deep.
 If side ice is present, drift a float as close as possible as fish often use the ice as cover.

 Time of Day

 When night time temperatures get into the low 20s or teens, I'll sleep in.
 The reason why is slush.
 Fishing in slush is pointless and quite honestly a waste of time.
-At times slush can be so thick that it's impossible to fish.
+At times it can be so thick that it's impossible to fish.
 The best thing to do is go later in the day, especially on days when the sun is out.
 As the day progresses, the sun's rays warm the water.
 Gradually the chunks of slush get smaller and smaller.
 By mid to late afternoon, it's usually all gone.
 The other advantage of going later is the water temperature might go up a couple degrees.
 That little bump could the difference whether a fish is willing to move to take your bait or fly.
 The added bonus is a lot of the best spots will be vacant as the majority of anglers that tried to fish in the morning are gone.

 Cut Back on Bright Colors